The Daughter of Dawn

 In the film, the Daughter of Dawn is played by Esther LeBarre.
 Her character is the daughter of the Chief of the Kiowas, played by Hunting Horse.
 The two young men who are romantically interested in her are White Eagle, played by White Parker, and Black Wolf, played by Jack Sankadota.
 Dawn loves White, but the Chief says that Wolf has many ponies so he must consider both as potential husbands for his daughter.
 So, Wolf loves Dawn.
 Dawn loves White.
 White loves Dawn.
 And for good measure a fourth person is added to this love triangle.
 Red Wing, played by Wanada Parker, is in love with Wolf.
 Both White Parker and Wanada Parker were children of the Comanche Chief Quanah Parker.

-The script for the movie was developed by Norbert Myles, an actor, writer, and director brought into the project by Richard Banks, who started the Texas Film Company in 1916.
-Myles wrote on the cover of his script that, "This story has been made possible by R.E.
-Banks, whose knowledge of the Indian, and of his traditions, was gained during the twenty-five years that he lived with them."
+The script was developed by Norbert Myles, an actor, writer, and director brought into the project by Richard Banks, who started the Texas Film Company in 1916.
+Myles wrote on the cover of his script, “This story has been made possible by R.E.
+Banks, whose knowledge of the Indian, and of his traditions, was gained during the twenty-five years that he lived with them.”

 National Film Preservation Foundation